Lawsuit accuses Amazon of 'systemic' racism in corporate offices

 Amazon also faces lawsuits claiming it mistreated workers in its handling of the coronavirus pandemic at its facilities.

-(Reporting by Jeffrey Dastin in San Francisco and and Jonathan Stempel in New York; Editing by Howard Goller)
+(Reporting by Jeffrey Dastin in San Francisco and and Jonathan Stempel in New York; Editing by Howard Goller and Cynthia Osterman)

 ((jon.stempel@thomsonreuters.com))